 At the intersection of two growing sectors

 Animal health sits at the intersection of two large and growing industry sectors: pet care and livestock production.
 These three sectors are interrelated.
 As livestock production and the rate of pet ownership both continue to increase in response to rising demand and increased standard of living, animal health medicines and vaccines will also be needed in greater volumes.

-Rapid population growth, matched by increasing per capita income in emerging markets, is driving two important megatrends, which, in large measure, drive Zoetis’ growth strategy:
+Rapid population growth, increased urbanization and rising per capita income in emerging markets is driving two important trends, which in large measure, drive Zoetis’ growth strategy:

 - Increased demand for animal protein, including milk, meat, eggs and fish, challenged by limited new farmland and water, requiring that we produce more food with less resources.
 Learn more at Farm Animal Health.

 - Increased companion animal ownership and spending on medicines to help pets live longer, healthier lives.
 Learn more at Companion Animal Health